Sahil-Rajwar-2004/Terminal/README.md

-# Terminal
+# Terminal (v-2023.6.10.1)

-for both Windows and Linux with additional features
+For both Windows and Linux OS with additional features